 2) providing a safe place to stay during home modifications.
 These referrals are received by MediStays to assist Australians living with progressive diseases, such as Multiple Sclerosis and Huntington’s Disease.
 Home renovations including bathroom and kitchen renovations and the installation of accessible ramps are so important to support participants and their families to continue living at home.
 MTA enables participants, their families and carers to move out briefly during renovation works.

 What is the best way to find MTA with MediStays?

-At MediStays we are proud to partner with more than 700 properties Australia-wide.
-While some of these properties can be found on our front-facing website, others are offline in our NDIS database (current project!).
-And if the property can be seen on the website, the online information may only relate to hospital patients and families, not NDIS bookings.
+At MediStays we are proud to partner with hundreds of properties Australia-wide.
+While some of these properties can be found on our front-facing website, most are booked upon request via our enquiry form.

 So, it is important to always contact us directly when you’re searching for Medium Term Accommodation.

 Information specific to NDIS is only accessible by direct referral.
 This includes accessibility information, rates and inclusions.
-All NDIS bookings are made by MediStays Care Navigators in order to secure our rates and to arrange invoicing.
+All NDIS bookings are made by MediStays Care Navigators.

 A MediStays MTA referral only takes 2 minutes!